 Click on a question to read the answer.

-Tell us about your new novel, GOOD GIRL, BAD GIRL.
+Tell us about your new novel, WHEN SHE WAS GOOD.

 Where did the idea for the story come from?